Okinawa University Dept. School History

 Before the fourth school year started, typhoon Gloria hit Okinawa with winds up to 160 miles per hour.
 The high school Quonsets were almost completely destroyed.
 It also seriously damaged the prefabricated units which housed the elementary grades.
 School started late that year, 1948-49, opening on September 28 in Quonset huts located in a housing area known as New Zukeran.
 Some classes were also held in family living quarters.
 Typing and bookkeeping classes were held on back porches, English and History in a bedroom, and Mathematics in a living room.
 Miss Lois Buckingham, later Mrs. Shook, recalled, “The math classes had it easy; they were in the living room.
 English in the bedrooms wasn’t so bad, but out on the porch, the business classes were miserable.”

-In late October, approximately 130 students in grades 7–12 were moved back to several large, repaired Quonset huts in Awase.
-Total enrollment for the 1949-50 school year was 325 students, with 130 pupils in grades 7–12, and 195 pupils in grades 1–6.
 The following school year, 1950-51, witnessed the passage of historically important legislation for the dependents’ schools on Okinawa.
 The Second Session of the 81st Congress passed Public Law 871 which gave financial support to the military for the dependents’ schools.
 This was also the year that the United States entered the Korean conflict, resulting in a ban on allowing wives and children of military personnel to travel to Okinawa.
 Because of the ban on travel of dependents, the total enrollment for 1950-51 was 346, which was only slightly higher than the previous school year.
 The Army’s Far Eastern Command on Okinawa built three new Quonset structures to accommodate the high school.
-The name of the high school was changed to the Okinawa American High School, instead of the Okinawa University High School.
-During the summer of 1951, the ban on dependents travel was lifted and enrollment jumped to 543 students.
-This was the last year for all 12 grades to be located in the same area at the Awase Complex.
+According to the 1951 yearbook, in 1950 the name of the school was changed by the Far East Command to Okinawa American Dependent School.

 Share This: